YujiSODE/statistics-distributions-js_Ymdf/README.md

 These critical values are needed to perform statistical tests, like the u test, the t test, the F test and the chi-squared test, and to calculate confidence intervals.

 This is a direct port of the Perl module Statistics::Distributions.

+###Acknowledgments
+The all modification was thanks to who reported and suggested bugs and modifications at [Issues in statistics-distributions-js.](https://code.google.com/archive/p/statistics-distributions-js/issues)